0RGANCEST/0RGANCEST/README.md

 i am Introverted so yh..

+Multiname user, sai ar Lyric or Myrth are priamry online. feel free to acll me any of my names tho.
+Cmon be creative! use more than one, same goes for pronouns [they/it pref currently. he is ok ig]

 *I don't get social cues so tone tags are appreciated though not required most times!

 I only flirt JOKINGLY with my close friends(rarely, very rarely, and if ur a friend don't take these as romantic cues ok?), so if we just met lets not. don't label me as anything my gender is fluid af